AI for inclusive workshop participation

 In collaboration with Dr Roger Whitham I helped bring together an uplifting and also emotional workshop that engaged with a group of people living with early onset dementia.
 This was part of Dr Jennifer MacRitchie’s Music Mind fellowship project, with additional support from Research England’s participatory research initiative as well as from my own Design Research Works fellowship.

 We developed a prototype to make AI image generation easily accessible.
+The prototype is codenamed ‘Cardshark’.
 Our focus was to help people who may struggle to articulate themselves verbally to visualise and discuss their ideas, in this case to help envision designs for musical instruments.

 Working with the group we managed to create a whole range of weird, wonderful and inspiring musical instrument designs.